Updated on

 The idea of having one person fulfill a lot of different tasks may sound lucrative to some managers.
 In reality, it comes at a cost of lesser efficiency and human error due to unfocused attention.

-For example, delivery drivers can be tasked with building their own routes, sometimes without even being given the necessary GPS apps to do so.
+For example, delivery drivers can be tasked with building their own routes.
+Sometimes they aren’t given the necessary GPS apps to do so.
 The result is inefficient routes and unpredictable workload.

-It's one thing to not be able to afford a full-time dispatcher.
-And another - sticking to manual work and ignoring all of the automated tools already out there.
+It's one thing not to be able to afford a full-time dispatcher, and another to stick to manual work and ignore all of the automated tools already available.

 Say, an advanced delivery system will build multi-stop routes in seconds while a human dispatcher would need hours to do so.

-When you invest in versatile tools like Track-POD delivery software, you can remove extra tasks like route planning from your drivers' plates.
-The AI will handle routing for you so there's no need to train your drivers additionally.
+With versatile tools like Track-POD’s delivery software, you can remove extra tasks like route planning.
+The technology will handle routing for you so there's no need to train your drivers additionally.

-Removing extra tasks and limiting the toolkit may sound counterintuitive to the growth model businesses need to adopt to compete and succeed.
+Removing extra tasks and limiting the toolkit may sound counterintuitive to the growth model.

-Removing tasks by automating them and limiting the toolkit to the apps you use to their full potential makes a lot more sense and sounds appealing to any business owner.
+It makes sense to remove tasks by automating them.
+Limiting the toolkit to the apps you use, and using them to their full potential sounds appealing to any business owner.

 Minimizing the toolkit for faster driver onboarding means going for all-in-one tools that handle many tasks at the same time.
 Take Track-POD dispatcher web app and driver mobile app as an example.